-In 2002, the tug was acquired by Roehrig Maritime of Staten Island, New York.
+In 2002, the tug was acquired by Captain Christopher Roehrig of the Roehrig Maritime Company of Staten Island, New York.
 Where she was renamed as the Emma M. Roehrig.

-In 2008, she was outfitted with a JAK 400 coupler system at Feeney's Shipyard in Kingston, New York.
+In 2008, she was outfitted with a JAK-400 coupler system at Feeney's Shipyard in Kingston, New York.

-In 2011, K-Sea Transportation was acquired by the Kirby Corporation of Channelview, Texas.
+In 2011, the K-Sea Transportation Partnership Incorporated was acquired by the Kirby Corporation of Channelview, Texas.
 Where the tug retained her name.

 In 2020, she was phased out of active service and was "laid up" at Houma, Louisiana.